C.J. Cron Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 20th in MLB.
+- The Mets pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets' 4.47 team ERA ranks 17th across all league pitching staffs.
+- The Mets' 4.48 team ERA ranks 17th across all MLB pitching staffs.

-- The Mets give up the third-most home runs in baseball (48 total, 1.5 per game).
+- The Mets allow the third-most home runs in baseball (49 total, 1.4 per game).

-- Megill (3-1) takes the mound for the Mets in his seventh start of the season.
-He has a 4.11 ERA in 30 2/3 innings pitched, with 23 strikeouts.
+- The Mets will send Lucchesi (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 3.86 ERA and 13 strikeouts in 16 1/3 innings pitched.

-- In his last appearance on Monday, the right-hander tossed 5 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering four hits.
+- His last appearance was on Wednesday against the Detroit Tigers, when the left-hander went four innings, surrendering four earned runs while allowing five hits.

-- In six games this season, the 27-year-old has an ERA of 4.11, with 6.7 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 29-year-old has amassed an ERA of 3.86, with 7.2 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.